herimor/voxtream/README.md

     --text "In general, however, some method is then needed to evaluate each approximation." \
     --output "output_stream.wav"
 ```
-* Note: Initial run may take some additional time to prepare MFA alignment for the prompt.
+* Note: Initial run may take some additional time to download model weights.

 ### Full streaming
 ```bash